 Adult Hospital, C.S.
-Motts Children's, and Voigtlander Women's Hospital
+Motts Children's, and Voigtlander Women's Hospital a.
+Each employee must be available to work no less than 6 weekend shifts out of twelve (12).

 - a.
 All Respiratory Care employees may submit during the regular submission period, a request to be placed on a fixed schedule.
 Fixed schedules will be assigned by department seniority. - b.
 Employees selected for a fixed schedule must be available to work no less than six (6) out of every twelve (12) weekend days.